Planning a trip to Scotland? Well, if you’re looking for some active travel options, you’ll find them in beautiful Stirling.

 Other places that are conveniently accessible from Stirling are Aberdeen, Inverness, and Perth.

-Stirling is also the ideal starting point for your Highland tour.
+Stirling is also the ideal starting point for your Scotland Highlands tour.
 Also known as the ‘Gateway to the Highlands’ it holds the highlands and lowlands together and is only a short drive away from Loch Lomond and the Trossachs National Park.

-As any visitor would affirm, Scotland is very modern, yet its historic past lies like a comfortable cloak over all its modernity.
+As any visitor would affirm, Stirling is very modern, yet its historic past lies like a comfortable cloak over all its modernity.
 This becomes very evident as one explores Stirling.

 It is a city that, despite being open to the outside world, leans very comfortably on its own historic past, treating it almost as a relic – and therein lies its charm – because Scotland’s history today is its most intrinsic part.
 No other city showcases this to the outside world as much as Stirling does.